Cultural depictions of Zhou Tong: How Wu Song becomes Zhou's student

-In the middle of the hall sat three tables laden with all the myriad kinds of food.
-But the stately-looking people attending this sumptuous feast were underneath the eaves of the hall watching a person practice his swordplay in the manor's courtyard.
-This person was none-other-than Zhou and he had his beard tied into a knot so he would not accidentally cut it off with his double swords.
-Zhou wielded his swords to and fro and did it so fast that the flashes of light cast from the blades made it look like his entire body was wrapped in snow.
-Even if a person threw a bowlful of writing ink at him, not a single drop of it would tarnish his clothing.
-Wu became mesmerized by Zhou's display of superior swordsmanship.
-When he twirled around and ended up facing in his direction, Wu recognized Zhou as the old man he had bumped into on the bridge earlier in the day.
-He realized that Zhou must be a great master adapt in the art of the "deep breath" technique.
+Three tables laden with food stood in the middle of the hall, but the assembled guests remained beneath the eves watching the swordsman practice in the manor's courtyard.
+The swordsman was Zhou who had tied his beard into a knot to prevent it from being severed by his twin swords.
+He moved the swords rapidly enough that the light reflecting off them created a visual effect of his body bein enveloped in snow; according to the account, ink thrown at him would not have marked his clothing.
+Wu, who was watching, recognized the swordsman as the elderly man he encountered on a bridge earlier that day, and inferred from his skill that Zhou was an accomplished practitioner of "deep breath" technique.

 During his practice, Zhou let out a mountain-crumbling scream and fell onto his back while kicking one leg into the air.
 Wu felt sorry for Zhou because he thought maybe the man was too old to practice the martial arts and had lost his balance.
 However, Zhou screamed once more and this time he shot high into the sky with his swords pointed upward towards the Moon.
 After watching him land and perform a few punches and kicks, it finally dawned on Wu that Zhou was indeed practicing the boxing routines of the immortals Iron-Crutch Li and Han Xiang from the Drunken Eight Immortals style.
 Zhou was so good at this style that his performance once caused a fellow warrior to become intoxicated.
 Puzzled, Wu recalled that his own martial arts master had told him there were only two people in the world (namely he and his master) who could perform such boxing, but Zhou also knew the style.
 Because Zhou's performance was so great, Wu went against the rules of etiquette and shouted praise from the top of the wall.

 Zhou accepts Wu as his student.

 This shouting interrupted Zhou before he could finish the forms for the rest of the Eight Immortals.
 He spun around and asked his aristocratic audience who it was that was shouting praise of his performance.
 But they were unable to answer because their snobbery prevented them from noticing anything outside of their own amusement.
 However, one of their level-headed servants heard the noise and pointed towards the brick wall.
 Zhou used his magical X-ray eyes to peer through the brick wall and into Wu's bone structure to see he was a special person indeed.
 When Wu praised Zhou's performance, he formed an instant friendship with the old man.
 Zhou invited Wu over the wall to partake in the festivities.